Script Development / MySQL

 Dynamic SQL Statements

-internally to construct SQL statements and support building complex dynamic SQL statements.
+query(...) and non_query(...) internally use DFF.SQL(...) to construct SQL statements and support constructing complex dynamic SQL statements.

-For more details, please refer to Script Development / SQL Construction DFF.SQL
+For details, please refer to Script Development / SQL Construction DFF.SQL